 - (1) The film must be released on German television or by video-on-demand services accessible in Germany.
 Evidence of the intended release must be provided to the FFA at the time the application is submitted.
 Proof of the actual release in Germany must be furnished within a year of the film's completion.
 The FFA managing board may extend the deadline once in justified exceptional cases. - (2) A grant will only be awarded for films of which at least one final version is produced in the German language, except for dialogue scenes where the script provides for a different language.
 With regard to the language version of the film, a version with German subtitles suitable for cinema use will suffice for the cinema performance or release on German television or by video-on-demand services accessible in Germany.
-The German-language version must be submitted to the FFA before payment of the last instalment of the grant and at the latest on expiry of the project term specified in the application. - (3) In addition, the FFA must be provided with the accessible version of the funded film on its release.
-An accessible version of a film is a final version of the film with German-language subtitles for people who are deaf or hard of hearing and a final version of the film with German-language audio description for viewers with visual impairments, in a quality which meets market requirements and is suitable for the type of intended screening.
+The German-language version must be submitted to the FFA before payment of the last instalment of the grant and at the latest on expiry of the project term specified in the application - (3) In addition, the FFA must be provided with the accessible version of the film on its release.
+The accessible version is the final version with German-language audio description and with German subtitles for the hearing-impaired.
+The FFA managing board may make an exception to the requirement to provide an accessible version on request.